jesselawson/campfirejs/readme.md

   (Perhaps this should be configurable?
 I can forsee interesting reasons for wanting to be able to render the same card many times (for example, when teaching a concept -- instead of scrolling back up, just render the content again?))

+- [Enhancement] `plugins/onclick.js` should really be `plugins/link_click.js` because
+  what if we wanted to rope in a different onclick event somewhere?

+- [Enhancement] `campfire build --html_pages` outputs the project in zero javascript -- all html files linked to one another and the start card as index.html